dqops/dqo/docs/examples/stability/table-availability.md

 [America’s Health Rankings](https://www.americashealthrankings.org/about/methodology/our-reports) provides an analysis of national health on a state-by-state basis by evaluating a historical and comprehensive set of health, environmental and socioeconomic data to determine national health benchmarks and state rankings.

-The platform analyzes more than 340 measures of behaviors, social and economic factors, physical environment and clinical care data.
-Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.

-Here is a table with some sample customer data.
-When working with a large dataset, it's common to have multiple tables within it.

 However, it is important to ensure that these tables are available and actually exist.
 This can be achieved using a table availability check, which helps ensure that the necessary data is readily available for analysis.

 Typical table availability issues are:

 - the table does not exist because it has been deleted,
 - the table is corrupted and cannot be queried,
 - the database is down or is unreachable,